SoftwareAG/c8y-docs/src/render/guides/users-guide/cockpit/smart-rules.html.md

 To define a threshold rule follow these steps:

 1. In the navigator, select the desired group or device to apply a threshold to.
-2. Switch to the "Data explorer" tab.
+2. Switch to the **Data explorer** tab.
 3. If the data point that should raise the threshold is not visible by default, select **Add data point** and add a data point.
 For details on how to add data points see [Adding data points](#add-data-points).
 4. Click the menu icon at the end of the row of the respective data point and select **Create Smart Rule**. <br><br> <img src="/guides/images/users-guide/Cockpit/Cockpit_DataPointExample.png" name="Data point example" style="width:75%;"/>
 <br>
 5. Select the Smart Rule "On measurement explicit threshold create alarm". <br><br> <img src="/guides/images/users-guide/Cockpit/Cockpit_SmartRuleExample.png" name="Smart Rule example" style="width:50%;"/><br>
 6. Fill in the red range minimum and red range maximum value.
 When the measurement value enters or leaves the RED range, an alarm is created or respectively cleared.
 For details, see the description of the rule "On measurement explicit threshold create alarm" in the [Smart rules collection](/guides/users-guide/cockpit#smart-rules-collection).
-7. Under "Create Alarm" you can optionally edit the alarm type and the alarm text.
+7. Under **Create Alarm** you can optionally edit the alarm type and the alarm text.
-8. Under "Target assets or devices" you can select the object this rule will be applied to.
+8. Under **Target assets or devices** you can select the object this rule will be applied to.
 9. Click **Create** to create the Smart Rule.

 The rule will automatically be set to active and alarms appear if they arise.